Available in Classic and VPC

 - You can enter between 3 and 63 characters.

-- You can only use lowercase letters, numbers, and/or hyphens (-).
+- You can only use English lowercase letters, numbers, and/or hyphens (-).
 It must start and end with a letter or a number.

 - You cannot use the following prefixes: xn--, sthree-, sthree-configurator, and amzn-s3-demo-.